 If you can’t secure a grant, the loan company Beyond offer an interest-free charity option where, in exchange for a 10% upfront deposit, they will loan you £3,500 to be paid back over the course of a year in monthly installments of £262.50 as an alternative to traditional funeral loans.

-Child funeral: help with funeral costs for a parent
+Child funeral: help for a parent

 The main purpose of React is to give children suffering from terminal conditions comfort and dignity in life.
 While their focus is on specialist and domestic equipment, they will also consider providing grants for funeral expenses and memorials.